 Continuing the evolution of the tech industry

 In 2015, just 17% of technology-based job roles were filled by women.
-Consequently, the technology sector has put great effort and resources into increasing its wider appeal.
-This approach has led to an increase in the number of women applying to technology-based role.
-At Noir, we have seen a 20% increase in the past year in the number of applications from women, a clear sign that the sector is starting to move in the right direction.
-This is fantastic news, as it strengthens the talent pool and increases the talent within the sector.
-However, this is not the time to let off the accelerator!
-So, what more can clients do to improve the current imbalance?
+As of 2023, this figure had increased to 26.7%.
+In recent years, the technology sector has put great effort and resources into increasing its wider appeal.
+This approach has led to an increase in the number of women applying to technology-based roles.
+At Noir, we have seen a 30% increase in the past year in the number of applications from women, a clear sign that the sector is moving in the right direction.
+However, while the technology sector should be commended for its efforts and direction, this statistical evidence still suggests more needs to be done.

 Equality